joomla/Manual/docs/web-services-api/json-response-format/index.md

         -   `'component'  => 'com_vapi'` The associated component
         -   `'public' => $publicGets` Need be true if you have a route that you want it to be accessible by unauthenticated users, like how we did.
 False otherwise.
         -   `'format' => ['application/json']` Here is where is defined that our application will handle a json format response.
 Without this, Joomla will use the default JSON-API.

--   **onAfterApiRoute method:** Soon you will not need this method.
-All the information of why we using it, is in the link [Improve option handling and fix format handling in the API](https://github.com/joomla/joomla-cms/pull/39498)

 Before jump to our component code, remember the plugin need have the **vapi.xml** manifest file.
 Will be a standar manifest, nothing new to add.
 You can follow any manifest inside the webservices plugins group.